Showing posts with label workshop. Show all posts

 Old Mill Restaurant

-Wednesday, Nov 14, We rode to Workshop Tools 105 Knives Works Ln Sevierville where I bought sunglasses, flashlights, and ink pens, we walked next door to Lodge Store where I bought 6 10-inch skillets with nickel carved backing.
+Wednesday, Nov 14, we rode to Workshop Tools, 105 Knives Works Ln, Sevierville, where I bought sunglasses, flashlights, and ink pens.
+We then walked next door to Lodge Store, where I purchased six 10-inch skillets with nickel-carved backing.
 I had them shipped to my home because they were too heavy to carry.

-We rode to Bass Pro Shops Outdoor World 3629 Outdoor Sportsman Place Kodak, TN where I bought a pair of boots.
-Bobby bought herself 2 henley shirts.
+We rode to Bass Pro Shops Outdoor World, located at 3629 Outdoor Sportsman Place, Kodak, TN, where I purchased a pair of boots.
+Bobby bought herself 2 Henley shirts.

-We ate lunch at Applewood Grill Restaurant, Apple Valley Rd Sevierville.
-We were all tired of vegetables so we each ordered a bowl of soup and a grilled sandwich.
-Sherry ordered chicken noodles, Bobby ordered loaded potato soup and I ordered vegetable soup.
+We ate lunch at Applewood Grill Restaurant, located on Apple Valley Road in Sevierville.
+We were all tired of vegetables, so we each ordered a bowl of soup and a grilled sandwich.
+Sherry ordered chicken noodles, Bobby ordered loaded potato soup, and I ordered vegetable soup.

 We were all brought apple fritters, apple butter, and Julep(orange, apple, and Pineapple juice mixed).
-We once again had enough leftovers for supper.
+We had leftovers again for supper.

 Watched some TV, read, and went to bed.

-Visit the North Pole at Bass Pro Kodak, TN
+Visit the North Pole at Bass Pro Shops Kodak, TN

 Merry Christmas from the Lodge Store